Goldman's trading business returns to former glory during pandemic stress

 “Simply stunning results,” Credit Suisse analyst Susan Roth Katzke said in a report.

-Goldman’s shares rose 0.6% in early trading as shares of other big lenders fell.
+Goldman’s shares were up 0.6% by late morning as shares of other big lenders fell.

 In the years leading up to the pandemic, Goldman’s heavy exposure to trading and lack of exposure to traditional lending was viewed as a problem.
 The bank is in the middle of a business-model revamp orchestrated by Chief Executive David Solomon that includes building out its consumer bank, called Marcus, and adding services like retail wealth management.

-Its $4.6 billion in quarterly trading revenue jumped 29% compared with the year-ago period, a bigger increase than other Wall Street banks.
+Goldman’s $4.6 billion in quarterly trading revenue included gains across fixed income and equity markets, and a bigger increase than other Wall Street banks.
 The business accounted for 42% of Goldman’s overall revenue, while consumer and wealth management represented 14%.

-In a statement, Solomon said Goldman has notched market share gains that will help during the post-pandemic recovery.

 The bank set aside $278 million to cover loans that go bad, bringing its year-to-date total credit provisions to $2.8 billion.
 By comparison, traditional rivals JPMorgan, Bank of America Corp and Citigroup Inc have set aside anywhere from $10 billion-20 billion this year.